 Depositing rubbish etc. on common property

-A proprietor, occupier, or other resident of a lot, shall not deposit or throw upon that lot or any other lot or the common property any rubbish, dirt, dust or other material likely to interfere with the peaceful enjoyment of another proprietor, occupier or of resident or any person lawfully using the common property.
+A proprietor, occupier, or another resident of a lot, shall not deposit or throw upon that lot or any other lot or the common property any rubbish, dirt, dust or other material likely to interfere with the peaceful enjoyment of another proprietor, occupier or of resident or any person lawfully using the common property.
 Whilst this strata law is clear in regards to correct disposal, the management of the process can become onerous.
 Below, we look at some tips to streamline garbage disposal in strata complexes.

 Tips for Smooth Management of Garbage